EricssonResearch/calvin-base/extras/install/readme.md

 This will ensure Calvin is up and running when the system boots, and that a webserver is running, presenting the calvin control GUI on port 8000 on the host.
 The `-b` flag lets you select which branch of Calvin to use &mdash; the `master` branch is usually more stable, but will often lack some of the more recent additions compared to `develop`.
 It's up to you which one you go with.

-To install some useful dependencies in order to run the examples in `calvin/examples`, add `-u` and, if on a raspberry pi, add `-r`:
+To install some useful dependencies in order to run the examples in `calvin/examples`, add `-u` and, if on a raspberry pi, add `-e`:

-    $ curl -o ubuntu-install.sh https://raw.githubusercontent.com/EricssonResearch/calvin-base/master/extras/install/ubuntu-install.sh
     $ ./ubuntu-install.sh -s -w -e -u -p

 Note: This will take some time - be patient.